jasonflorentino/wisp/README.md

 # 👻 Wisp (wip)
 ### ***A Lisp-y language made reading [buildyourownlisp.com](http://www.buildyourownlisp.com/) by [Daniel Holden](https://github.com/orangeduck)***

 I was looking for some resources to learn more about C and came across this wonderful project.
 In fifteen short but meaningful chapters, Daniel walks you through building a language from scratch.
 I highly recommend it for anyone interested in C or the inner workings of programming languages.
-While I can't say I could roll some of the features he teaches on my own yet, I certainly feel more comfortable in my knowledge of C programs and learned some excellent foundations on the design of programming languges.
+While I can't say I could roll some of the features he teaches on my own yet, I certainly feel more comfortable in my knowledge of C programs and learned some excellent foundations on the design of programming languages.
 Thanks Daniel!

 —Jason
 June 2021